Caselaw

 Sanctions and adverse inference rulings are far too rare in my opinion.
 That is because far too often opposing productions are not scrutinized and compared against your own collections.
 Too few counsel run the metrics of key witnesses and wonder why their email counts suddenly dropped or vanished during the critical time frame.
 Lawyers should practice law and stay focused on evidence and merits [...]

-By |2020-09-10T15:19:26-05:00September 10th, 2020|Caselaw, Compliance, News, Legal Holds|0 Comments
+By |2020-09-10T15:19:26-05:00September 10th, 2020|Caselaw, News, Compliance, Legal Holds|0 Comments

 Other Shoe Drops on COVID-19 Employer Lawsuits